Naguib10/exercise-app/README.md

 # Exercise App

-An app for saving daily routine body exercises for different days and adding short descriptions and choosing categories for each example.
+An app for saving daily routine body exercises for different days and adding short descriptions and choosing categories for each exercise.

 ## Description